-Before you apply, you need to obtain a “Letter of Commitment” from an editor or manager who can pledge in writing that the news outlet will publish or air the project you propose – as long as it meets the publication’s expectations and standards.
+Letter of Commitment: Before you apply, you must obtain a “Letter of Commitment” from an editor or manager who can pledge in writing that the news outlet will publish or air the project you propose – as long as it meets the publication’s expectations and standards.
 ACE-J requires this commitment before a grant application can be considered.
 The letter must be on letterhead that includes contact information for the news outlet and the individual signing it.

-Your estimated budget must identify all other sources of funding and itemize expenses such as travel, document fees, equipment rentals and services.
+Budget Guidelines: Your estimated budget must identify all other sources of funding and itemize expenses such as travel, document fees, equipment rentals, and services.
 Be specific.
 Soliciting other sources of funding is encouraged.

-ACE-J’s mission is to support journalists.
+Disclaimer of Liability: ACE-J’s mission is to assist journalists.
 ACE-J assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.

-We take the obligation to guard your story ideas seriously.
-We will not circulate them beyond our three-member review committee.
+Privacy: ACE-J takes the obligation to guard your story ideas seriously.
+We will not circulate them beyond our review committee.
 We also realize the contents of your proposal may contain sensitive information.
-If you are concerned about submitting details by email, please contact us.
+If you are concerned about submitting details, please let us know.

-ACE-J Board members and grant review committee members may not submit grant applications.
+Conflicts of Interest: ACE-J Board members and members of the grant application review committee may not submit individual grant applications.
 Members of the grant application review committee must disclose to the other committee members any conflicts of interest with grant applicants or grant applications.

 Please note: These forms are for your draft work ONLY; any submissions must be completed within our online grants management portal.